-The publisher and advertiser (or agency) agree to the deal’s terms and sign a contract.
+The publisher and advertiser (or the advertiser’s agency) agree to the deal’s terms and sign a contract.

 The campaign runs.

-At the end of the campaign, the publisher’s AdOps team provides delivery reports to the advertiser/agency.
+At the end of the campaign, the publisher’s AdOps team provides delivery reports to the advertiser (or their agency).

 Why it Works